haykabrahamyan/ngx-youtube/README.md

 # ngx-youtube

 Youtube API for Angular2, using google oAuth2.
-Compatible with latest release of Anguler
+Compatible with latest release of AngularJs

 ## Getting Started